zxqx/wavedef/README.md

 ```

 ## Build example
-To see an example in the browser, build it:
+To run an example in the browser, build it:

 ```
 $ npm run example
 ```

-Then open `examples/index.html`.

-In the console, run:
+Then open `examples/index.html`, and in the console, run:

 ```js
 osc